Talcum Powder Cancer Lawsuit 2026: Where It Stands

 Published November 24, 2025

-If you or a loved one used Johnson & Johnson talcum powder products for feminine hygiene or personal care and were later diagnosed with ovarian cancer or another gynecologic cancer, attorneys may review your potential individual injury lawsuit.
-Many cases involve women who underwent surgeries such as hysterectomy or oophorectomy after years of using Johnson & Johnson or other talc-based powders.
+People who used Johnson & Johnson talcum powder products for feminine hygiene or personal care and were later diagnosed with ovarian cancer or another gynecologic cancer have brought individual injury lawsuits against the company.
+Many involve women who underwent surgeries such as hysterectomy or oophorectomy after years of using Johnson & Johnson or other talc-based powders.
+Johnson & Johnson denies the allegations.

 One thing to understand up front: this is active litigation, not a settlement.
-There is no approved nationwide class action settlement and no public settlement claim form for talcum powder claims right now.
-What is available is a free case review — a short, no-obligation screening to see whether your diagnosis, talc use history, and records may fit the criteria attorneys currently use when evaluating potential talcum powder cases.
+There is no approved nationwide class action settlement and no public settlement claim form for talcum powder claims right now, so there is nothing on this page to fill out and nothing to claim.
+The only route to compensation is an individual lawsuit brought through a lawyer of your own choosing.

-Status Active Litigation · Free Case Review Individual injury lawsuits — not an approved class action settlement
+Status Active Litigation Individual injury lawsuits — not an approved class action settlement

 Pending MDL Actions 68,029 MDL 2738 (D.N.J.) · JPML report, June 1, 2026 · 70,712 total historical actions